publiclab/plots2/doc/TESTING.md

 ## Testing branches

-We have three principal branches: a master, where all tested new features are live, a stable and an unstable.
+We have three principal branches: a main, where all tested new features are live, a stable and an unstable.
 Those last two are used to test new code before sending them to production.
 If you need to use the stable or the unstable branch,